KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

 Read-only properties:

-- `string version`:  the version of the containment
-- `int id`: the integer id of this containment
-- `int screen`: the screen this activity is associated with, or -1 for none
 - `string formFactor`: returns [the form factor](https://api.kde.org/frameworks/plasma-framework/html/classPlasma_1_1Types.html#afd0761e107f9b0ff888b0fabdc53f188) of the containment.
   `planar` for desktop widgets, `mediacenter` for media centers like TVs, and either `horizontal` or `vertical` for panels.
+- `int screen`: the screen this activity is associated with, or `-1` for none
 - `array<int> widgetIds`: a list of integer ids of all the widgets in this containment
+- Inherits `Applet.id`: the numerical instance id of this containment
+- Inherits `Applet.type`: the `X-KDE-PluginInfo-Name` of the containment
+- Inherits `Applet.version`
+- Inherits `Applet.configKeys`
+- Inherits `Applet.configGroups`
+- Inherits `Applet.globalConfigKeys`
+- Inherits `Applet.globalConfigGroups`

 Read-write properties:

+- `bool locked`
+- Inherits `Applet.currentConfigGroup`
+- Inherits `Applet.currentGlobalConfigGroup`

 Functions:

+- `Widget addWidget(string name)`: adds a new widget to the containment; the name maps to the `X-KDE-PluginInfo-Name` entry in the widget's metadata file
+- `Widget addWidget(string name, number x, y, w, h)`: adds a new widget to the containment at the specified position.
+- `Widget addWidget(Widget widget)`: adds an existing widget to this containment; useful for moving widgets between Desktops and Panels
+- `Widget widgetById(int id)`: returns an object representing the widget with the given instance id
+- `array<Widget> widgets([string type])`:
+  returns all the widgets in the Containment.
+If the optional `type` is specified, only widgets matching that type will be returned.
-- Inherits `Applet.remove()`: deletes this containment and all widgets inside of it
+- Inherits `Applet.remove()`: deletes this panel and all widgets inside of it
 - Inherits `Applet.showConfigurationInteface()`
 - Inherits `Applet.readConfig(...)`
 - Inherits `Applet.writeConfig(...)`